 - Other expenses related to operating a business or an asset of the business

-Most often CapEx reflects the monies required to purchase, upgrade, or fix tangible physical assets, such as computing equipment, machinery, or other property.
-In this case, the cost of purchase is put on the balance sheet as an asset and then expensed on the income statement over the useful life of that asset.
+CapEx most often reflects the funding required to purchase, upgrade, or fix tangible physical assets, such as computing equipment, machinery, or other property.
+In this case, the purchase cost is put on the balance sheet as an asset and then expensed on the income statement over the useful life of that asset.
 In addition, in some cases, some of the labor costs associated with the development of intangible assets, such as patents and software, may also be subject to CapEx treatment.
 In this case, CapEx may include salaries and direct burden, contract labor, materials, supplies, and other items directly related to the solution development activities.

 Accounting for Software Development Costs

 Rules for capitalization of software assets vary by country and industry.
-In the United States, the US Financial Accounting Standards Board provides guidance for Generally Accepted Accounting Principles for US companies that report financials in the public interest.
+In the United States, the US Financial Accounting Standards Board (FASB) guides Generally Accepted Accounting Principles (GAAP) for US companies that report financials in the public interest.
 This includes those that report publicly under US Securities and Exchange Commission regulations.
 Similar organizations exist in other countries.
-For example, UK Financial Reporting Council (FRC) provides policies that are largely similar to those of FASB.
+For example, UK Financial Reporting Council (FRC) provides policies broadly similar to FASB.
 In addition, the US federal government has different standards under the Federal Accounting Standards Advisory Board.

 For US companies operating in the private and public reporting sectors, US FASB 86 provides accounting guidelines for the costs of computer software to be sold, leased, or otherwise marketed .
 FASB 86 states that costs incurred internally in creating a computer software product must be expensed when incurred as research and development until technological feasibility has been established.
-Thereafter, software production costs may be capitalized and subsequently reported at the lower of either the unamortized cost or the net realizable value.
-Capitalized costs are amortized based on current and future revenue for each product, with an annual minimum equal to the straight-line amortization over the remaining estimated economic life of the product.
+After that, software production costs may be capitalized and reported at the lower of either the unamortized cost or the net realizable value.
+Capitalized costs are amortized based on current and future revenue for each product, with an annual minimum equal to the straight-line amortization over the remaining estimated economic product life.
 For these purposes, a software product is defined as either a new product or a new initiative that changes the functionality of an existing one.

 Software Classifications under FASB 86